Skip to Main Content

 • business card sized promotional cards to share at outreach events and to send to specific events

-• the guide is promoted on the Pride Alliance website, they also retweeted everything we sent out on social media.
+• the guide was promoted on the Pride Alliance website, they also retweeted everything we sent out on social media.

 Best Practices